2.1 What are Controls

-When you run the the program and click on the OK button, a dialog box will appear and displays the “WELCOME TO VISUAL BASIC 2012″ message, as shown in the Figure below.
+When you run the program and click on the OK button, a dialog box will appear and displays the “WELCOME TO VISUAL BASIC 2012″ message, as shown in the Figure below.
 The argument Title: is to assign the title of the dialog box.:

-Next I will show you how to create a simple calculator that adds two numbers using the TextBox control.
-In this program, you insert two textboxes , three labels and one button.
-The two textboxes are for the users to enter two numbers, one label is to display the addition operator and the other label is to display the equal sign.
+Next, we will show you how to create a simple calculator that adds two numbers using the TextBox control.
+In this program, you insert two text boxes, three labels, and one button.
+The two text boxes are for the users to enter two numbers, one label is to display the addition operator and the other label is to display the equal sign.
 The last label is to display the answer.
 Now change the label on the button to Calculate, then click on this button and enter the following code:

-When you run the program and enter two numbers, pressing the calculate button can let you perform addition of the two numbers.
+When you run the program and enter two numbers, pressing the calculate button adds the two numbers.